 Ask your doctor how to dispose of these items.
 You may find appropriate collection sites in physician offices, clinics, hospitals, health departments, police and fire stations and medical waste facilities.
 Some providers offer a mail back program.

 The Centers for Disease Control and the Environmental Protection Agency offer more sharps disposal information.

 If you are still unsure about how to properly dispose of medications and supplements, ask your pharmacist.

-This information has been approved by Charlie Farris, RPh (March 2013).
+This information has been approved by Rene Sprik, RPh, PharmD (March 2016).